 You need a CITES licence to bring endangered animals, plants and products to or from the EU.
 For hunting trophies, household effects and personal belongings the rules are somewhat simpler.

-In the left-hand column you can find more information about import and export, the rules that apply and what you need to do.
+In the right-hand column you can find more information about import and export, the rules that apply and what you need to do.
 You will also find the necessary forms there.

 There are species you must not bring here at all